skip to content

 Credit card expenditure

-Monthly Barclaycard statements will be available to departments from 1 August.
-Cardholders in Departments using Concur will see transactions in their account as they are incurred through the month.
+Monthly Barclaycard statements will be available to institutions from 1 August.
+Cardholders using Concur (this is the vast majority) will see transactions in their account as they are incurred through the month.

-See Barclaycard instructions in the Accounts Payable section, and ensure any remaining transactions are cleared via GL journals before the module close on 30 August.
-Ensure expenditure date is 31 July 2023.
+See Concur Barclaycard instructions in the Accounts Payable section, 3.4.5 and ensure any remaining transactions are cleared via GL journals before the module closes on 30 August.
+Ensure expenditure date is 31 July 2024.

 Budget Freeze

-Chest allocation is processed through Departments accounts as actual income.
+Chest allocation is processed through institutions accounts as actual income.

-Departments are able to move Chest Allocation by using a budget journal and liaising with your School Finance Advisor.
+Institutions are able to move Chest Allocation by using a budget journal and liaising with your Finance Business Partner and institution heads of finance.

-Central and Research Accounting will update the actual income in CUFS on the following days:
+Central and Research Accounting will update the actual income in CUFS on the following dates:

-If a department requires posting of budget journal after the 24 August, please contact your Finance Manager or Advisor who can liaise with central Financial Planning and Analysis
+If an institution requires posting of budget journal after the 27 August, please contact your Finance Business Partner and institution head of finance who can liaise with Academic and Financial Planning and Analysis

 Chest Allocation Holdback Mechanism